JapanTechAndLanguage/jap-english-tech-worddeck/README.md

 # jap-english-tech-worddeck

 ### A Japanese-English word deck for developers/engineers.
-### License
-MIT

 ### Contribution
 There are two main ways to contribute.
 1. Add or check the vocabulary list.
  - You will need knowledge with Japanese and English tech/dev words or phrases

 2. WebViewer Development
- - You will need to know about python, django and web development
+ - Uses python, django and web development

 #### How to contribute?